 People sometimes claim that politics involves a certain amount of fancy dancing, and if that is true, as a former (1974) All Ireland set dancer, Mattie is exceptionally well qualified.

-Mattie was a member of South Tipperary County Council from 1999- 2007.
+Tipperary County Council: Mattie was a member of South Tipperary County Council from 1999- 2007.
 He topped the poll in the Cahir Electoral area in the local elections in 2004, polling a massive first preference total of 1,902 votes almost 30% of the valid poll.
 This was an actual doubling of his vote over the 1999 local elections and is indicative of the tremendous work being done by the candidate within his local Electoral Area.
-Mattie served as chairperson of South Tipperary Co.
+Mattie served as Chairperson of South Tipperary Co.
 Council in 2004/2005 – indeed he was one of the most active county council chairpersons ever in the area.

 Mattie’s core principles revolve around:

 For Mattie, “getting things done” is a lot more than a slogan, it is his way of life.